jchip/nix-clap/README.md

 - `help` - when `--help` is invoked, emitted with the parse result object.
 - `pre-help` - before output for `--help`
 - `post-help` - after output for `--help`
-- `help` - when `--help` is invoked, emitted with the parse result object.
 - `version` - when `--version` is invoked, emitted with the parse result object.
 - `parsed` - when all parsing is done but before command `exec` are invoked, emitted with `{ nixClap, parsed }` where `nixClap` is the NixClap instance.
 - `parse-fail` - when parse failed, emitted with parse result object, which has `error` field.
 - `unknown-option` - when an unknown option is found, emitted with option name
 - `unknown-command` - when an unknown command is found, emitted with command context, which has `name` field.
 - `no-action` - when you have commands with `exec` and user specified no command that triggered an `exec` call.

-* `regex-unmatch` - when you have [value coercion](#value-coercion) using a RegExp but the user specified a value that didn't match the RegEx.
+- `regex-unmatch` - when you have [value coercion](#value-coercion) using a RegExp but the user specified a value that didn't match the RegEx.
-  - You typically should:
-    - Install your own handler to throw to abort parsing.
-    - Remove default handler to not print any warning.
-    - Install your own handler to print your own warning.

 - `exit` - When program is expected to terminate, emit with exit code.

 ### Default Event Handlers